 Executive Producer and General Management

-Julian and Mark’s combined years of working within theatre and live entertainment has seen them amass such credits as: Exposure; Adam and Eve and Steve; Pig Farm; McQueen; Follies In Concert; Urinetown; Harvey; Let It Be; Tell Me On A Sunday; Rock Of Ages; Jersey Boys; Finding Neverland; Great Expectations; Driving Miss Daisy; Cat On A Hot Tin Roof; Billy Elliot; Kristina; Mamma Mia!; A Christmas Carol; Aspects Of Love; The Caretaker; City Of Angels; Grease; Lady In The Van; Miss Saigon; Saturday Night Fever; and Three Tal Women.
-Julian and Mark are also proud to have Co-Produced, for 6 years, the Olivier Awards.
+Julian Stoneman and his Associates’ work within theatre and live entertainment have seen them amass such credits as: Sergei Polunin’s ballet Project Polunin; Exposure the Musical; Adam and Eve and Steve; Pig Farm; McQueen; Follies In Concert; Urinetown; Harvey; Let It Be; Tell Me On A Sunday; Rock of Ages; Jersey Boys; Finding Neverland; Great Expectations; Driving Miss Daisy; Cat On A Hot Tin Roof; Billy Elliot: The Musical; Kristina; Mamma Mia!; A Christmas Carol; Aspects Of Love; Nine The Musical; The Caretaker; City Of Angels; Closer; Grease; Lady In The Van; Miss Saigon; Saturday Night Fever; and Three Tall Women.

 Julian is also proud to have Co-Produced, for 6 years, the Laurence Olivier Awards.